decentsocial/website/blog/2020-10-02-Notes-on-I-have-got-nothing-to-hide.md

 This is why the arguments against "nothing to hide" is very difficult to get across, since the protection against terrorist attacks outweighs whatever minimal or moderate privacy interests someone might have. [^25]

-# conceptualizing privacy
+# Conceptualizing privacy

-"nobody really seems to have any clear idea what privacy really is." [^26]
+"Nobody really seems to have any clear idea what privacy really is." [^26]

-"it's too vague and complex." [^27]
+"It's too vague and complex." [^27]

-understanding what privacy is, is essential to addressing privacy issues.
+Understanding what privacy is, is essential to addressing privacy issues.

 "Privacy covers *intimate* information, access and decisions" [^28]